agiresearch/AIOS/README.md

 At the minimum, we recommend a Nvidia GPU with 4 GB of memory or an ARM based Macbook.
 It should be able to run on machines with inferior hardware, but task completion time will increase greatly.
 If you notice a large delay in execution, you can try to use an API based model, such as gpt (paid) or gemini (free).

 ### Installation
-To run AIOS, you will need to install our agent creation package, [OpenAGI](https://github.com/agiresearch/OpenAGI).

 **Git clone AIOS**
 ```bash
 git clone https://github.com/agiresearch/AIOS.git